AKIVISHNU473/M2-EmbSys/Major_Project/5_Reports/README.md

      4  It can be installed in metro cities where the drinking water is the only water used for all purposes, which keeps the drinking water from being wasted.
      5  These controllers are compact, easy to installed, and easy to move.
      6  The sensor can be free of corrosion and the maintenance cost is very low.

+# DISADVANTAGES:
+      1  It is a passive electrical system and hence it requires continuous power supply.
+      2   If no water source is present, then the submersible pump would start running unnecessarily and overheat itself.